 Chief Operating Officer/Owner

-Bart Rogers enters his sixth full season back in Peoria overseeing the Rivermen and the day-to-day operations of the franchise.
-Rogers recently spent 7 years as the Vice President/General Manager of U.S. Cellular Coliseum, located in downtown Bloomington, Illinois.
-The Coliseum, now known as Grossinger Motors Arena, fast became one of the premier, mid-sized, multi-purpose facilities in the Midwest under his watch.
+Bart Rogers enters his 24 full seasons in Peoria overseeing the Peoria Rivermen and the day-to-day operations of the franchise.
+Rogers spent 7 years as the Vice President/General Manager of U.S. Cellular Coliseum, located in downtown Bloomington, Illinois.
+The Coliseum, now known as Grossinger Motors Arena, quickly became one of the premier, mid-sized, multi-purpose facilities in the Midwest under his watch.
 The U.S. Cellular Coliseum hosted over 3.2 million fans from a five-state region that enjoyed a wide variety of sports and entertainment, with an estimated economic impact back to the local community of over $90,000,000.
 The U.S. Cellular Coliseum’s three anchor tenants, The Bloomington Thunder hockey team, Central Illinois Drive basketball team and the Bloomington Edge indoor football team also draw support from the Central Illinois region.
 Most recently, the U.S. Cellular Coliseum was selected by Venue Coalition as the “Most Improved Facility of the Year” based upon event booking numbers and overall building performance.
 In 2013, U.S. Cellular Coliseum was voted on by Venues Today (Arena Industry Publication) as the second busiest arena for concerts (Capacity 5,000-10,000) in the Midwest.
 In 2014 it was voted third busiest and in 2015 back to second place status.
 Under his leadership, the venue was the place to play for touring

 acts coming through Central Illinois.